-6 people charged in plot to kidnap Michigan Gov. Whitmer
+6 men charged in plot to kidnap Michigan Gov. Whitmer

 The FBI quoted one of the accused as saying Whitmer “has no checks and balances at all.
 She has uncontrolled power right now.
 All good things must come to an end.”

-Authorities scheduled a Thursday afternoon news conference to talk about the case.
 The government used informants and undercover agents to thwart the alleged plot.
+The six men were arrested Wednesday night and each faces up to life in prison.
+U.S. attorney Andrew Birge called them “violent extremists.”

+“All of us in Michigan can disagree about politics, but those disagreements should never, ever amount to violence.
+Violence has been prevented today,” Detroit U.S. Attorney Matthew Schneider told reporters.

 The criminal complaint said the plan involved Whitmer and her second home in northern Michigan.